paulohubert/bayeseg/README.md

 If you use this algorithm, please cite:

 Hubert, P., Padovese, L., Stern, J.M.
 A Sequential Algorithm for Signal Segmentation, Entropy 20 (55)  (2018) https://doi.org/10.20944/preprints201712.0001.v1

 Hubert, P., Padovese, L., Stern, J.M.
-Fast Implementation of a Bayesian unsupervised segmentation algorithm
+Fast Implementation of a Bayesian unsupervised segmentation algorithm, arXiv:1803.01801

 The module is composed of two classes: